 - establishing feedback according to the Customer-Team-Customer scheme

 Experience is a solid foundation of professionalism.
 A first-class Project Manager is always ready to show examples of projects where he was involved in managing, to talk about his responsibilities and how this helped to solve the tasks.

 Personal qualities - these are the peculiarities of PM’s nature, which help to maximize his professional potential and serve the main purpose of his work.
 Among the main ones:

 For a Project Manager, each new project becomes his brainchild.
 All his attention, time and effort are focused on the successful completion of this work.
 Therefore, a positive attitude, energy, and motivation are very important.

 On duty, the Project Manager has to communicate with very different people often even to solve conflicts that arise during the work.
 The ability to find a common language both with the team and the Customer is one of his main tasks.

 - Self-discipline and stress resistance

 Numerous problems that are inevitable in any job for a Project Manager are not unusual at all.
-The budget non-compliance issues or difficulties in developers work are just a few of them.
-That’s where the logical and methodical approach are needed.
+The budget non-compliance issues or difficulties in developers' work are just a few of them.
+That’s where the logical and methodical approach is needed.
 This is best achieved by maintaining self-control and clarity of mind.